jbroll/linda/README.md

 - Locking is done via atomic file creation with PID checking and timeout handling
 - Tuple contents are opaque bytes or text — no serialization or specific data format is enforced

+## Lock-Free Design (Tcl Implementation)

+The Tcl implementation uses a mostly lock-free design for maximum performance and concurrency:

+### Lock-Free Operations

+- **Reads (`inp`/`rd`)**: Use atomic filesystem operations.
+If a file is removed between `glob` and `open`, the operation retries with a fresh directory listing.
+Once a file handle is obtained, the file contents remain stable even if another process removes the file.

+- **Writes (`out`)**: Use atomic write-then-rename semantics.
+Each write creates a unique temporary file, writes the data, then atomically renames it to the final filename.

+- **Tuple consumption (`inp`)**: After reading a tuple, attempts to remove the file.
+If removal fails (another process consumed it), that's acceptable since we already have the data.

+### Locking Used Only For

+- **Sequence number generation**: The `seq` flag requires coordinated sequence numbering, so file-based locking is used only for the sequence file.

+### Replacement Semantics Limitation

+**IMPORTANT**: Mixing `out name data` (normal) and `out name data rep` (replacement) for the same tuple name results in **undefined behavior**.

+- Normal `out` creates files like `name-XXXXXXXX` (with random suffix)
+- Replacement `out rep` creates files like `name` (no suffix)
+- A `rd` or `inp` operation might return data from either file type

+**Recommendation**: Use replacement semantics (`rep`) only for singleton tuples where you want exactly one value to exist.
+Do not mix `rep` with other `out` operations on the same tuple name.

+This design choice preserves the performance benefits of lock-free operation while acknowledging the semantic limitation.

 ## Python API (linda.py)

 ### Functions